Refinitiv/refinitiv-ui/documents/src/pages/elements/efx-grid.md

 npm install @refinitiv-ui/halo-theme
 ```

 ## Documentation
 See list of APIs, demo and more usage guide by visiting [EFX Grid document](https://refinitiv.github.io/efx-grid)

 ## Usage
 Import EFX Grid and its themes into your application.
 To follow Refinitiv design system, it is required styles of some native elements e.g. typography.

-@>The font "Proxima Nova Fin" shall only be used within Refinitiv products or services.
-The copyright owner must approve any use of such font outside of Refinitiv products or services, which may be subject to a fee.
-Please see https://www.fontspring.com/lic/fontspring/webfont#license_text

 ```javascript
 // import element and its Halo dark theme